Gamsjoch (2452 m) is a three-headed mountain in Karwendel Nature Park in Tirol, Austria.

 The Gamsjoch is bordered by the Eng Valley to the east, the Lalider Valley to the west and the Riss Valley to the north.

-Gamsjoch Peak Difficulty
+Difficulty

-This is a difficult day hike.
-It requires 1300 meters of elevation gain/loss.
 You should be acclimated, in excellent physical condition, sure-footed, and have sufficient mountain experience.

-We highly encourage you to ascend and descend to Gamsjoch via the Hochljoch saddle.
+We highly encourage you to ascend and descend to Gamsjoch via the Hochljoch saddle

 The circuit trail ascends via the scree-filled Gumpenkar via an unmarked and excruciatingly steep trail.
 We hiked this route, because a local recommended it.

-The Gumpenkar ascent route is more direct and faster, which is why people do it.
 But, in hindsight, we would have skipped it in favor of the far more pleasant Hochljoch saddle ascent.

 Gamsjoch Trailhead: Die Eng Hotel in Hinteriss Valley